Dr. Ashley Dayer

 Committed to conservation, Dr. Dayer’s work experience in wildlife conservation is extensive.
 During and after college she worked in marine and wildlife biology positions on both coasts of the United States and Canada.
 Her environmental education and human dimensions interests developed from observing unaddressed conservation challenges for the wildlife that she studied.
 After completing her MS, Ashley served as the Education and Outreach Director for Klamath Bird Observatory.
 While working on her PhD and following it, Dayer worked at Cornell Lab of Ornithology as a Conservation Social Scientist.
 On the side, she ran her own strategic conservation consulting firm, aiding clients (six bird habitat joint ventures, NGOs, and academic institutions) interested in engaging people for conservation outcomes.
 She also served for three years as a Visiting Assistant Professor at SUNY – Environmental Science and Forestry before leaving the Finger Lakes of New York for her current position in Virginia.

 Dr. Dayer lives with her family in the Appalachian Mountains, along a quiet, meandering creek.
 They spend their free time outdoors on their small farm.
 Her three-year-old son is an avid chicken wrangler, nature specimen collector, and tree climber.
+Her baby boy enjoys long walks through the forest.
 Her husband also teaches and conducts research at Virginia Tech.